All Episodes

 It must be slipping my mind because it apparently happens all the time.

-I just can't remember it.
+I just can't remember.

 It must be the racist media there not reporting it.

-Otherwise we would know, right?
+Otherwise, we would know, right?

-This is Carrie, and welcome.
+West Palm Beach, this is Carrie, and welcome.

 It's nice to have you on the program.